mattcuk/IRtranslator/README.md

 ![Board Settings](images/irLib.png)

+Note: I'm using version 3.5 of the IRremote library, and v4 isn't compatible with the code I've written.

 ## Board Settings

 Then select your Arduino board type and the correct port when it's attached to your PC via USB.
 Mine looks like this;